coco33920/cv/docs/index.md

 ### About Me
 Hello!
 I'm Charlotte THOMAS, i'm 20, and i'm currently a Computer Science Student at University of Rennes 1.

-I was formerly in *prépa* but had health related problems, so I switched to University as of next semester (September 2022).
+I was formerly in *prépa* but due to health related problems I failed, then switched to University as of next semester (September 2022).

-I study Theoretical Computer Science on the side, focussing on formal languages, I hope to do research in that subject in the future.
+I study Theoretical Computer Science on the side, focussing on formal languages, hoping to research in that subject in the future.
 My language of choice is now **Ocaml** and I have ten years of experience coding in *java*

 ### School